 - 4.1.
-Compliance with the Disclosure and Barring Service 2012 (previously Vetting and Barring Scheme 2009) - 4.2.
+Complying with the Disclosure and Barring Service 2012 (previously Vetting and Barring Scheme 2009) - 4.2.
 ALP schools will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 4.3.
-ALP schools will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents.
+ALP schools will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents. - 4.4.

-- 4.4.
 ALP schools will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and will be referred to the Police and LADO for investigation (Sexual Offences Act 2003).
 Staff should also refer to their Code of Conduct which emphasises staff are in a 'position of trust'. - 4.5.
-ALP schools will promote an e-safety policy and when appropriate seek guidance and support from the Local Authority e-safety officer (John Devlin). - 4.6.
-ALP schools will promote responsible use of social networking sites by education staff.
-Please refer to Circular letter (G10-11) 9th January 2011 (Safer Working Practices for Adults) and the staff Code of Conduct. - 4.7.
-For advice on dealing with indecent or potentially illegal images of children please see Appendix 6.
+ALP schools will promote an e-safety policy and when appropriate seek guidance and support from the Local Authority e-safety officer. - 4.6.
+ALP schools will promote responsible use of social networking sites by education staff. - 4.7.
+Confidentiality and information sharing: - Staff will ensure confidentiality protocols are adhered to and information is shared appropriately.
+If in any doubts about confidentiality, staff will seek advice from a senior manager or outside agency as required.
+We follow information sharing protocols see Information Sharing Guidance and we follow the seven golden rules for information sharing 'Safeguarding Practitioners Information Sharing Advice'. - The DSL will disclose any information about a pupil to other members of staff on a need to know basis only.